saites/tracking-prototype/README.md

 and modify their states, potentially linking objects together if necessary.

-Contrast this to methods declared directly on the class, such as a `Switch.change_state(new_state)` method.
+Contrast this to methods declared directly on the class, such as a hypothetical `Switch.change_state(new_state)` method.
 While this is appealing to some extent, many methods have no such clear "owner" (should it be `dwelling.install(hub)` or `hub.install_into(dwelling)`?).
-Having such methods on the classes directly muddies transactional boundaries, encouraging passing around references to implicitly unstable state, with potential for more bugs down the line.
+Having these methods directly on the classes muddies the transactional boundaries, as it encourages passing around references to implicitly unstable state, with potential for more bugs down the line.

 Moreover, the project description implies at some point this information